drstearns/tutorials/src/env/index.md

 export MY_VARIABLE="some value"
 ```

 This creates a new environment variable named `MY_VARIABLE` set to the string `"some value"`.
+The double-quotes around `"some value"` allow us to embed a space in the string while still treating it as a singular value.

 To see the value of an environment variable, use the `echo` command and refer to the variable like so:

 ```bash
 echo $MY_VARIABLE
 ```

 This will print the current value of the variable named `MY_VARIABLE`, which at this point is `some value`.
 Note that you use a `$` on the front when you refer to the variable in a command; that way the shell knows you are referring to an environment variable, as opposed to a file or some other program.

-The `echo` command simply prints whatever you pass to it, so in this case we are simply asking it to print the current value of the `MY_VARIABLE` environment variable.
+When the shell sees the `$` prefix, it "expands" the variable into its current value, and then continues processing the overall command.
+In this case, the shell expand this into `echo "some value"` and then runs the `echo` command passing that string as the first and only parameter.
+The `echo` command simply prints whatever you pass to it, so it prints `some value` and exits.

 You can name your variables whatever you want, and you can actually use any casing you want, but we traditionally use all caps for environment variables.
 This keeps them visibly separate from the myriad of commands, programs, and files you can refer to at the command line, which are typically in lower-case.